 Leptin: the hormone that suppresses appetite

 Many dieters struggle with weight loss because of their feelings of hunger.
 They try to lose weight but their appetite gets in the way.
 Many have tried unsafe fad diets that are based on science but do not fully understand the science behind them.
 Recently, I wrote an article on ghrelin.
-Ghrelin is also know as the “hunger hormone”.
-Leptin is yin to ghrelin’s yang.
-The name, leptin, comes from the Greek work “leptos” which translates as “thin”.
+Ghrelin is also known as the “hunger hormone.”
+Leptin is the yin to ghrelin’s yang.
+The name leptin comes from the Greek word “leptos” which translates as “thin.”

 Leptin the appetite

 Leptin is often called the “satiety hormone” or the “starvation hormone.”
 It was first discovered in 1994.
-It is released from adipose or fat cells.
-The function of leptin is to regulate energy balance or homeostasis.
+It is released from adipose (fat) cells.
+The function of leptin is to regulate energy balance or homeostasis1.
 Basically, leptin is a thermostat for fat storage.
-If fat storage is at an adequate level, leptin signals a need to suppress your appetite,, and leptin is released form you fat cells.
-I look at this as sort similar but opposite to ghrelin being release being suppressed by a full stomach.
-With leptin, release is increased by swollen fat rich adipose or fat cells.
+If fat storage is at an adequate level, leptin signals a need to suppress your appetite2,3,4, and leptin is released from your fat cells.
+I look at this as sort of similar but opposite to ghrelin being suppressed by a full stomach.
+With leptin, a release is increased by swollen, fat-rich adipose cells.

-The physiology of leptin is not as straight forward as one might guess.
-Although leptin suppresses appetite, it doe into work as well in obese individuals.
-In obese individuals, the subjects develop a decreased sensitivity to leptin which results in a decreased signal of satiety despite adequate energy stores.
+The physiology of leptin is not as straightforward as one might guess.
+Although leptin suppresses appetite, it does not work as well in obese individuals.
+In obese individuals, the subjects develop a decreased sensitivity to leptin which results in a decreased signal of satiety despite adequate energy stores7.
 This is similar to the resistance to insulin in type 2 Diabetes.
-When there are adequate fat stores in obese subject, leptin resistance or decrease sensitivity makes your hypothalamus less sensitive to leptin so higher levels are required to suppress appetite and create a full feeling.
+When there are adequate fat stores in the obese subjects, leptin resistance or decrease sensitivity makes your hypothalamus less sensitive to leptin so higher levels are required to suppress appetite and create a full feeling.

 How do I Increase my Leptin?